mfiorani/Barber-Johnson-nomogram/README.md

 * BOR (bed occupancy rate)
 * TI (turnover index)

-An example input dataset and a sample plot are also included.
+An example input dataset is also included.

 Use the functions as follows:

     h_stats(example_data)